-2014 - 2015 - In the series, "Islands of Light," Betts draws from primordial concepts of evolution by paring the still life with costal shapes.
-From this series, triadic arguments unravel the concept of identity requiring a more complex and unique framework of a linguistic archetype.
+Betts draws from primordial concepts of evolution by pairing the still life with coastal shapes.
+From this series, triadic arguments unravel the concept of identity, requiring a more complex and unique framework of a linguistic archetype.

-2006 - 2009 - In his "Tea & Sea" series, each cup floating in the gray sea - the Great Salt Lake, to be exact - is a kind of metaphoric portrait of the artist himself.
+Each cup floating in the gray sea - the Great Salt Lake, to be exact - is a kind of metaphoric portrait of the artist himself.
 These are empty vessels to be filled, in this case with all of the outside influences that become internalized to form one's identity.
-An apt metaphor of the human condition, the cup's position is contingent on the surrounding ripples, and yet its presence also affects the ripples themselves.
-The understanding of ephemeral identity grows throughout this series and begins to be juxtaposed with common concepts of Reality creating the inspiring argurment of Ephemeral Realism.

-2003 - 2008 - In "Tea & Peaches," the most evocative of traditional still life painting, Betts depicts cups and saucers on a shelf with jars of preserved fruit, warmly backlit, as though lights had been dimmed, and intertwined with delicate, festive strings of lights.
-The past is summoned by the Proustian, abstract sense of a social interaction having happened - a party, a meal, a conversation.
-Human desire to preserve identity is explored throughout this series.
+In the most evocative of traditional still life painting, Betts depicts cups and saucers on a shelf with jars of preserved fruit, warmly backlit, as though lights had been dimmed, and intertwined with delicate, festive strings of lights.

-2003 - 2015 - Portraiture continues to inspire the existential and humanist passion in his work.
+Portraiture continues to inspire the existential and humanist passion in Betts' work.
 Empathy overpowers the painting process of these images fostering the idealization of documenting an individual life.

-2016 - In Tom Betts' most recent series, "Twist of Light," flowers are proped up by string lights highlighting the growth of identity from a relatively innocent perspective of draped light.
+Flowers are proped up by string lights, highlighting the growth of identity from a relatively innocent perspective of draped light.

-2003 - 2010 - In his series "Nightscapes," he documents the passage of time in an environment by capturing the fluid and fleeting moments where car or shop lights highlight building facades, street signs, windows and pedestrians.
-The majority of these establishments no longer exist.
+Betts documents the passage of time in an environment by capturing the fluid and fleeting moments where car or shop lights highlight building facades, street signs, windows, and pedestrians.

-2003 - In Betts' "Missing" series, deconstruction of identity begins as the excitement to unravel life's many mysteries unfolds through the desire to contemplate more than just life that passes before the eye.
-Vehicles, roads and bridges were the ideal subjects to begin the investigation into the progression of time's complex subtlties and identity's origin.
+Deconstruction of identity begins as the excitement to unravel life's many mysteries unfolds through the desire to contemplate more than just life that passes before the eye.

-2004 - 2010 - Studying the nude figure builds an understanding of human desire and a meaningful interpretation of life in his work.
+Studying the nude figure builds an understanding of human desire and a meaningful interpretation of life in work.
 Each subject provides an intimate view of humanity and individual expression.